Scale customer reach and grow sales with AskHandle chatbot

 Examples of unstructured data:

-• Emails, which consist of various elements such as sender, recipient, subject, body text, and possibly attachments
+• Emails, featuring sender, recipient, subject, body text, and attachments

-• Social media posts, including text, images, videos, and associated metadata
+• Social media posts with text, images, videos, and metadata

 • Scientific research data, such as experiment notes and video recordings